 Step 2: Purchase hosting on Bluehost

-It is an easy deal to set up your WordPress blog on BlueHost than you might imagine.
+It is an easier deal to set up your WordPress blog on Bluehost than you might imagine.
 But first, let’s talk about the blogging cost.

 For starters, the way to go by all means is to save every single penny you can to avoid unnecessary purchases.

-To obtain the cheapest price while starting a blog is by choosing the Basic plan.
+To obtain the cheapest price while starting a blog, choose the Basic plan.